uozuAho/pilights/readme.md

 # todo

-- run flask server on pi start
+- run on pi startup. rc.local not working. why? no logs.
-- limit brightness in pi serial displayer
-- only send over serial when pixel value changes?
 - touch-friendly RGB sliders in flask app
 - get more patterns from neogoggles